 - Landing Pages – How effective is your landing page?
 How effective is your ad page?
 The effectiveness of your ad page plays a role in Google determining whether you’re credible enough.
 Ensure your landing page is user friendly as you may not think it impacts your quality score, but it does.
 You add should be clearly visible and if your page is messy, users will click off, downgrading your Quality Score.

 To summarise, Google Adwords performs comparisons against your competitors and identifies the effectiveness of your CTR, Quality Score, Relevancy of Keywords and structure of your landing page.
 These factors determine what you’ll pay.
 The purpose of this is to keep the value in which you pay as low as possible.
 Therefore, your Google Adwords strategy needs careful thought with these factors illustrated above in mind.
+Here is our full guide on setting up Google ADs account.

 Need further support on how to make your Google Adwords strategy work for you?
 Contact us at Smile & Grow by clicking here.